 Inclusion criteria comprised literate, married women aged 16-65 years who were registered clients of the selected PHCs.
 Exclusion criteria included current pregnancy and women within two months postpartum, as these conditions could influence both weight status and violence reporting.
 Of 10,340 eligible women identified, 938 were approached for participation.
-Among these, 623 volunteered to participate. and 545 completed the study questionnaires.
+Among these, 623 volunteered to participate.
+545 completed questionnaires.
 After excluding 15 incomplete questionnaires, the final analytical sample comprised 530 participants.
 Written informed consent was obtained from all participants, with strict confidentiality protocols maintained throughout the study.